 The Scheme's asset allocation strategy is set by the Board and reviewed regularly.
-The Board reviewed the asset allocation strategy for the Scheme in November 2021 and resolved to the change the asset allocation effective from 1 December 2021 to overseas shares 15%, New Zealand shares 5% and fixed interest 80%.
+Effective from 1 December 2021, the Board set an asset allocation strategy for the Scheme as follows: overseas shares 15%, New Zealand shares 5% and fixed interest 80%.
 The allocation of 80% to fixed interest was transitioned to duration matched New Zealand fixed interest by way of investment in the Fixed Interest No. 2 Unit Fund.
 The transition was completed on 1 May 2022.
 In addition, during the year, the Board has applied its Dynamic Asset Allocation (DAA) tilting programme as outlined in the Statement of Investment Policies, Standards and Procedures (SIPSP).

-The pie charts show the Scheme's asset allocation strategy from 1 May 2021, together with the current asset allocation strategy effective from 1 December 2021.
-There was no DAA tilt in place as at 31 March 2022.
+The pie chart shows the Scheme's asset allocation strategy effective from 1 December 2021 (and current as at 31 March 2023).
+There was no DAA tilt in place as at 31 March 2023.